brianjcohen/brianjcohen.github.io/content/ssh-agent and ssh-askpass under Wayland on OpenSUSE Tumbleweed.md

 The first problem on Tumbleweed is that it doesn't even ship with a `systemd` unit service to start `ssh-agent`.
 Looking in `/usr/lib/systemd/user` I can see `gpg-agent-ssh.service` exists along with `gpg-agent.servce` (although both are disabled by default) which offers some evidence that the "OpenSUSE way" is to use `gpg-agent` and its SSH support instead.
 Unfortunately I can't find any documentation anywhere supporting this theory.
 So, we're going to create a `systemd` unit file that starts `ssh-agent`.

 The second problem is that, under Wayland, the `WAYLAND_DISPLAY` environment variable doesn't get set until after the desktop environment has run its startup scripts (for KDE Plasma these are the scripts in `~/.config/plasma-workspace/env`).
 If you Google around, you'll find [blog posts](https://dev.to/manekenpix/kde-plasma-ssh-keys-111e) and Reddit comments telling you to start `ssh-agent` in `~/.config/plasma-workspace/env` entries and to set the `SSH_ASKPASS` environment variable and to run `ssh-add` from Plasma's "Autostart".
 This will only work in X11.
+Under Wayland, `ssh(1)` and `ssh-add(1)` and `ssh-keygen` will [skip firing](https://github.com/openssh/openssh-portable/blob/master/readpass.c#L265) `ssh-askpass` due to the lack of a `WAYLAND_DISPLAY` value.
 The problem was identified all the way back in 2015, in this bug report:

 https://kde-bugs-dist.kde.narkive.com/tHqRlvxr/plasmashell-bug-380311-new-no-way-to-launch-ssh-agent-with-interactivity-under-wayland